aaron-grau/curic/sql/projects/url_shortener/README.md

 Write a method that will count the number of clicks on a `ShortenedUrl`.

 Next, let's write a method that will determine the number of **distinct** users who have clicked a link.

+How do we do this in ActiveRecord?
+In addition to our `visits` association, we will want to:

+* Use the [select](http://api.rubyonrails.org/classes/ActiveRecord/QueryMethods.html#method-i-select) method to select just the `user_id` column
+* Use the [distinct](http://api.rubyonrails.org/classes/ActiveRecord/QueryMethods.html#method-i-distinct) method to de-duplicate the `user_id`s so that each user counts only once.
+* Use the `count` method to count the unique users.

 The SQL we want looks like this:

 ```sql
 SELECT